YaoGroup/DIFFICE_jax/equation/README.md

 # Equation

-The folder includes the codes that computes the residues of the governing equation and boundary condition that are involved in the PINN training.
+The folder includes the codes that compute the residues of governing equations and boundary conditions involved in the PINN training.

 ### `ssa_eqn_iso,py`